Building Arrma Limitless – Installing Servo Motor – Part 2

 Ensure the screws holding the servo are tight because the servo needs to be tightly secured to prevent any reactive motion when it is steering the front wheels.
 Having an electric-powered screwdriver with hex bits would absolutely help during this installation.

-Surprisingly, you may find that the four screws holding down the servo are too long.
-If so, you may use shorter screws that come with the recommended Limitless screw set box.
+Surprisingly, you may find that the four screws holding down the servo are too long to be tightened in.
+The most probable reason is that your servo is slightly larger than average.
+It should have a length of 40mm or less.
+Ours is 40.25mm.
+Therefore, we used shorter screws that come with the recommended Limitless screw set box.
 Finally, your servo motor installation should look like below.

 Limitless Servo Motor Installation